Affine RSK correspondence and crystals of level zero extremal weight modules: Preliminaries

-Let $\mc{A}$ be a linearly ordered set.
-For example, $\Z$ and $[k]$ ($k\ge 1$) with the usual linear order.
-For $\la\in\cP$, let $SST_\A(\la)$ be the set of semistandard (or $\A$-semistandard) tableaux of shape $\la$, that is, tableaux with entries in $\A$ such that (1) the entries in each row are weakly increasing from left to right, (2) the entries in each column are strictly increasing from top to bottom.
+{Let $\mc{A}$ be $\Z$ or $[k]$ ($k\ge 1$) with the usual linear orders.} For $\la\in\cP$, let $SST_\A(\la)$ be the set of semistandard (or $\A$-semistandard) tableaux of shape $\la$, that is, tableaux with entries in $\A$ such that (1) the entries in each row are weakly increasing from left to right, (2) the entries in each column are strictly increasing from top to bottom.

 We denote by $CSST_\A(\la)$ the set of column semistandard tableaux of shape $\la$, that is, tableaux of shape $\la$ with entries in $\A$ which satisfy the condition (2).
 We also let $CST_\A(\la)$ be the set of $T\in CSST_\A(\la)$ such that all the entries in $T$ are distinct.